k2view-academy/K2View-Academy/articles/TDM/tdm_gui/26_task_execution.md

     - Customer - the root LU.
     - Billing - this is the children LU of the Customer LU.

   - The Customer LU is displayed as this is the root LU.
-The related Billing entities are executed behind the scenes for each execution customer before moving to the next customer ID.
+The related Billing entities are executed behind the scenes for each executed customer before moving to the next customer ID.
 Both LUs are marked as running:

     ![monitor execution](images/extract_task_execution_monitor_vertical.png)